H-J-P/Ikarus/README.md

 ###Installation:###

 - Please download Ikarus and unzip it.
-- Download our DCS-Exportscript:
+- Download McMicha's DCS-Exportscript from there:

 https://github.com/s-d-a/DCS-ExportScripts